Frank Robert Anderson

 Footnotes

 Jekyll complains about using ruby nill for a layout type.
 It doesn’t break, but I also create two layout templates json_default.json and json.json.
-Now that it is working, I will rename the templates to something abit more meaningful:
+Now that it is working, I will rename the templates to something a bit more meaningful:

 default.json